 Smash the garlic with a few pinches of salt with a mortar and pestle.
 Add the lemon juice; allow it to sit while preparing the beans (this helps to mellow out the raw garlic).

-Add beans to a medium pot and barely cover with water; cook until boiling; reduce heat and simmer for 15 minutes to soften beans.
+Add beans and their liquid to a medium pot (or drain canning liquid and barely cover the beans with water); cook until boiling; reduce heat and simmer for 15 minutes to soften beans.

-Drain the beans, reserving the water.
-Return the beans to the pan.
 Gently smash some of the beans to create a creamy consistency.
 Add the garlic, lemon juice and olive oil.
 Taste for salt and lemon.
-Add water until the desired consistency (I like it soupy, as pictured).

-What may seem like an odd mix of ingredients is nothing short of heaven in a bowl.
+What may seem like an odd pairing of ingredients is nothing short of heaven in a bowl.
 Lebanese Fatteh is a popular Middle Eastern breakfast consisting of garbanzo beans, toasted pita, yogurt, browned butter and toasted pine nuts.

 1 can garbanzo beans, drained but not rinsed